-A Red's tradition is to invite the guides to dinner one evening later in the week, and give away some gear and gifts.
+A Red's tradition is to give away some gear and gifts.
 Boots that don't fit, fishing shirts, fishing pants, flies, old sunglasses, or anything you don't mind parting with is greatly appreciated by the guides.

 What to Expect from Your Host

 The Red’s host is a liaison between guests and the outfitting destination.
 The host is there to act as the lead angler on the trip and help ensure that everyone has a great time.
 Historically, groups operate best when a friendly leader with an interest in your success is at the helm.
 The host will work with the lodge manager to oversee guide pairings, angler rotations, and is authorized to make decisions on behalf of the entire group.

 When appropriate, the host may intervene and mix up guide rotations, angler pairings, and provide solutions if guests don’t feel the adventure is up to snuff.
 We just ask you to keep your expectations in check, consider the group as a whole, and be realistic with any special requests.